 Cons

 The neighborhood shifted from a neglected commercial zone into the city's most innovative residential area.
-More and more expats move into renovated apartments and becoming permanent residents here.
+More and more expats move into renovated apartments and become permanent residents here.

 You can explore Calle Regina for small, creative shops and bookstores.
 If you want to experience the local culture, browse the artisanal products at Regina Market or enjoy traditional tapas at Casa Regina.

 Because Regina is so central, you're only a short walk away from Seville's most iconic landmarks.
 You can easily reach the Seville Cathedral and La Giralda, the world's largest Gothic cathedral, or explore the historic royal palace at Real Alcázar.
-The area is close to the city's main shopping district so you will have plenty of thing to do here!
+The area is close to the city's main shopping area, so you will have plenty of things to do here!

 Average rents are around €13.20 per square meter or around €375 per month.
 Regina generally has better facilities for the price than in Alfalfa.
 You can definitely renovate the place while still having the classic historic exterior.